 - 7) When extending the transmission cable, be sure to connect the shield. - 8) When opening or closing the front cover of the control box, keep out of contact with the internal parts.Before inspecting the inside of the control box, turn off the power, leave the unit turned off for at least 10 minutes, and check that the voltage of the electrolytic capacitor (inverter main circuit) has dropped to 20 VDC or less. - 9) Control boxes house high-voltage and high-temperature electrical parts.
-Use caution not to come in contact with them. - 10) When the unit is turned on, the compressor will remain energized even when it is stopped to vaporize the liquid refrigerant that accumulates in the compressor.
-Disconnect the power supply cable from the compressor terminal block, and measure the insulation resistance of the compressor.Check that the compressor is not ground faulted.If the insulation resistance is 1 MΩ or below, reconnect power supply to the compressor, and turn on the power. - 11) Read Chapter I [13] Precautions for servicing, and tighten screws to the appropriate torque.Loose screws and poor contact can result in overheating and fire.
+Use caution not to come in contact with them. - 10) Before turning on the power, disconnect the power wires from the terminal block of the compressor and measure the insulation resistance of the compressor.
+Check that the compressor does not have a ground fault.
+If the insulation resistance is below 1 $M\Omega$ , connect the power wires of the compressor and turn on the power of the heat source unit.
+(The liquid refrigerant in the compressor will evaporate by energizing the compressor or heater.) - 11) Read Chapter I [13] Precautions for servicing (page 14), and tighten screws to the appropriate torque.
+Loose screws and poor contact can result in overheating and fire.